Andrew0Hill/Andrew0Hill/README.md

 I'm a research software engineer working at the Colorado School of Public Health.

-My current areas of experience include:
+My current work includes:
 - 🦠 Predictive modeling for infectious diseases like COVID-19
 - 🧬 Large-scale genetic and protemic analysis
+- 🫁 Processing and analysis for CT imaging
+- 📋 Machine learning methods for EHR linkage
-- 📈 Deep-learning models for temporal data
+- 📈 Deep learning models for time-series data
 - 💻 Cloud and high-performance computing

 Thanks for stopping by!